 - Do we have a competitive advantage over the market?

-With the Program Evaluation Matrix help, and for better portfolio analysis, determining if the service reviewed is aligned with the association’s objective.
-The criteria for the best service is dependent on it being relevant to the objectives of the association and highlighting the main concerns that are of high interest to the members and customers.
+The criteria for the best service is dependent on it being relevant to the objectives of the business, and highlighting the main concerns that are of high interest to stakeholders and customers.

 Funding and Integration

-- Creating a base of customers that can provide potential support on the short term and long term.
+- Creates a base of customers that can provide potential support on the short term and long term.

-- Results that can be tracked and measured.
+- Delivers results that can be tracked and measured.

 Program Competitiveness Test